act-rules/act-rules.github.io/pages/contribute.md

 - See the [ideas and early drafts that might need input](https://github.com/auto-wcag/auto-wcag/issues)

-- Use the [checklist for reviewers](#) (TBD) to guide your review
+- Use the [Definition of "Done"](../pages/design/definition-of-done.html) to guide your review
 - Learn more about [commenting on issues](#) (TBD)

 ### Feedback and reviews for draft rules (Pull Requests on Github)

-Pull requests holds rule drafts that are more finished than the ones in Issues.
+Pull requests are rule drafts that are ready for peer reviews.
 You can sign up as a reviewer and follow the rule through iterations.
 A rule needs three approvals, and if a rule has the label "Reviewer wanted", we need more people to sign up for reviewing it.
 But even if three people are already signed up, we can always use more eyes on it.

 You can both add single comments to a pull request and do a full review.

 **Only approve a rule** if you feel confident (to the best of your knowledge) that this rule is 100% ready to be a published ACT rule.
-Please also refer to the [checklist for reviewers](#) (TBD).
+Please also refer to the [Definition of "Done"](../pages/design/definition-of-done.html).

 If you for some reason are not so confident, you can always leave a comment for the things that you have an opinion about, without doing a full review.

 Start giving feedback and doing reviews for draft rules:

 - See the [draft rules, algorithms and more that need more reviewers](https://github.com/auto-wcag/auto-wcag/pulls?q=is%3Aopen+is%3Apr+label%3A%22reviewer+wanted%22)
-- Use the [checklist for reviewers](#) (TBD) to guide your review
+- Use the [Definition of "Done"](../pages/design/definition-of-done.html) to guide your review
 - Learn more about [reviewing and commenting on pull requests](#) (TBD)

 ### Feedback/corrections for published rules